zohahkhan/CapstoneProject/README.txt

 Login-pages branch:
-As a User (President/Head/Member/Admin), I want my login experience to be secure and authenticated so that my account role is only available to authorized personnel. - High Priority, Kah o   Acceptance Criteria:
+As a User (President/Head/Member/Admin), I want my login experience to be secure and authenticated so that my account role is only available to authorized personnel. - High Priority, Shannon and Kah o   Acceptance Criteria:
 - Login verification that matches the unique email to stored password.
 -  Error handling that lets the user know if their login attempt was successful or not, but not specifically whether the user/password was correct/incorrect (to deter hacking).